 When you’re crossing the entrance to inside Cu Chi tunnels, both sites (Ben Dinh & Ben Duoc) contain and show almost the same propaganda videos, exhibit areas, shooting range, medical care chambers, commanding chambers, meeting chambers, bedrooms, the most famous kitchen – Hoang Cam,…

 However, Ben Dinh tunnels have been reconstructed and enlarged to serve tourists.
-It is also very easy to reach whether by biking, motorbike, bus or boat.
-Furthermore, the Ben Duoc is located around 45 km meanwhile Ben Dinh is located just more than 30 km from Ho Chi Minh center.
+It is also easily accessible by bike, motorbike, bus, or boat.
+Furthermore, Ben Duoc is approximately 45 km away, while Ben Dinh is just over 30 km from the Ho Chi Minh center.

-About the inner of the tunnels, Ben Duoc got progressively smaller, and parts of the original tunnel system have been preserved.
-Surely you can really get a better sense of what the tunnels looked like when they were in use.
-We have seen many Westerners, also Vietnamese people, especially the young generation, still struggling when crawling through a tunnel as some of the levels required not only crawling on hands and knees but basically shimmying on stomachs and forearms.
+Inside the tunnels, Ben Duoc has progressively narrowed, and parts of the original tunnel system have been preserved.
+You can get a better sense of what the tunnels looked like in use.
+We have seen many Westerners and Vietnamese people, especially the younger generation, still struggling to crawl through tunnels, as some levels require not only crawling on hands and knees but also shimmying on their stomachs and forearms.

 Review of Cu Chi Tunnels